 Where to Check If Others Have Received Their SAT Scores

-There are plenty of discussion forums of students getting up early (or staying up late, depending on your time zone) and counting down to the exact moment when their scores are released.
-The best ones can be found on College Confidential, where you can create an account and play your part in the waiting game.
-Again, release time varies, so there's really no use getting stressed and losing sleep over it.
-They'll be there when you wake up in the morning.
+The best ones can be found on College Confidential, on which you can create an account and play your part in the waiting game.
+Again, release times vary, so there's really no use getting stressed and losing sleep over it.
+Your scores will be there when you wake up in the morning!

-Once you get your scores, you can decide whether you're satisfied with the outcome or want (and have time) to register for another date and retest.
+Once you get your SAT scores, you can decide whether you're satisfied with the outcome or want (and have time) to retake the test.

-Do your SAT scores give you a happy face or sad face?
+Do your SAT scores give you a happy face or a sad face?

 What to Do Once You Receive Your SAT Scores

-While you shouldn't stay up all night wondering, "When will I get my SAT scores?" and trying to will your scores to appear on the screen, you will benefit from checking the same day they're released.
+While you shouldn't stay up all night wondering, "When will I get my SAT scores?" and trying to will your scores to appear on-screen, you'll benefit from checking the same day they're released.
 Why?
 The sooner you check, the sooner you can figure out whether you're satisfied with your scores or see room for improvement.

 Make sure to send your official score reports to all your colleges.

 After you get your SAT scores, you can decide if you're satisfied or if you want to test again.
 But what exactly are you aiming to score?
-This article goes over what's a low score, what's a good score, and what's an excellent score that will make you stand out among other applicants.
-Check it out and then determine your own target SAT score.
+This article goes over what low scores, good scores, and excellent scores are.
+Check it out so you can determine your own target SAT score.